bpstephanie/Pennywise/README.md

   #### WAVE

   The site was also tested using [Wave](https://wave.webaim.org/).
-There are no errors howvever there is 1 contrast error.
+There are no errors however there is 1 contrast error.
 This error is on the button 'Run Program' which is part of the code supplied in the Code Institute template.
 There are also 2 alerts, which are also from the Code Institute template: the first being that there is no heading structure and the second that there are no page regions.

   <details><summary>WAVE Result</summary>